 The Source is an annual news magazine featuring everything you need to know about the Families of Freedom Scholarship Fund.

 The most recent issue can be downloaded here.
-It features a fund performance update, a feature on original Fund co-chair Bob Dole, information about the 2018 Never Forget Tribute Classic and much more.
+It features a fund performance update, a profile of the Polo Ralph Lauren American Heroes Fund, a feature on our new Facebook channel, a student-focused explainer of financial aid letters and much more.

 In The News

 $152 Million Awarded in 17 Years to More Than 3,500 Students by Families of Freedom Scholarship Fund

 More Funding Needed to Support All Dependents of Those Killed or Permanently Disabled in the 9/11 Attacks

 Scholarship America® is pleased to announce its Families of Freedom Scholarship Fund®—the largest private scholarship fund for 9/11 families—has surpassed $152 million in total scholarships awarded to more than 3,500 students since September 11, 2001.
 That figure includes over $12 million in needs-based scholarships to support 800 students during the 2017-18 academic year.
 The average award for 2017-18 is $14,000.